Skip to main content

 The methods commonly used for cone biopsies are the loop electrosurgical excision procedure (LEEP), also called the large loop excision of the transformation zone (LLETZ), and the cold knife cone biopsy.

 • Loop electrosurgical procedure (LEEP, LLETZ): In this method, the tissue is removed with a thin wire loop that is heated by electricity and acts as a small knife.
-For this procedure, a local anesthetic is used, and it can be done in your doctor's office.
+A local anesthetic is used for this procedure, and it can be done in your doctor's office.

 Possible complications of cone biopsies include bleeding, infection and narrowing of the cervix.